MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

   Capstone C65 ExhaustTemp_vs_PLR;        !- Exhaust Air Temperature Function of Part Load Ratio Curve Name
 ```

-The measure code and topology are based on https://github.com/NREL/OpenStudio-resources/blob/develop/model/simulationtests/generator_microturbine.rb.
 The topology differs from the EnergyPlus example file because OpenStudio does not currently allow a water heater object on the same side of two different plant loops.
 The `Generator:MicroTurbine` object generates electric energy for the building and can optionally recover waste heat from the exhaust air stream to heat water for space or service water heating as was the case for this analysis.
-The `ElectricLoadCenter:Distribution` object defines the operation scheme of one or more generators, with the following options summarized below.
+The `ElectricLoadCenter:Distribution` object defines the operation scheme of one or more generators, with the following options summarized in Table 2.11.

+__Table 2.11 Measure P1 Generator Operation Scheme Types__

 Operation Scheme Type | Description
 :- | :-